Vermont Frequently Asked Questions

 Subject assessments for other endorsement areas may be adopted in the future.

-- Can scores be used from other tests (e.g., CBEST, NTE, NYSTCE, MTEL) in lieu of Praxis I?
+- Can scores be used from other tests (e.g., CBEST, NTE, NYSTCE, MTEL) in lieu of Praxis I or Core tests?

-No. The Vermont Standards Board for Professional Educators has not adopted any of these tests as alternatives to Praxis I.
+No. The Vermont Standards Board for Professional Educators has not adopted any of these tests as alternatives to Praxis I or Core tests.

 - How do Vermont’s testing requirements apply to Peer Review candidates?